damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 This release does not require downtime.

 Some of the migrations could take some time and on larger instances, it may be advisable to take approximately 15 minutes downtime to ease the load of the database.

 The slow migrations add columns with default values to `users` and `projects`.

+_By default, GitLab will stop, run migrations and start again.
+See the note below on changing this behavior._

 ### Upcoming changes to defaults in `.gitlab-ci.yml`